dmoccia/chemdash/README.md

 ### Docker

-This works on most platforms, including Mac on Apple processors:
+This works on platforms that support docker:
+_Note: this works on Macs with Apple processors, but be sure to keep platform set to linux/amd64 so Intel-based packages work._
 ```
 docker buildx build --platform linux/amd64 -t chemdash:latest .
 ```